Law enforcement in France

-Law enforcement in France has a long history dating back to AD 570 when night watch systems were commonplace.
-Policing is centralized at the national level.
-Recently, legislation has allowed local governments to hire their own police officers which are called the "police municipale.
+Law enforcement in France is centralized at the national level.
+Recently, legislation has allowed local governments to hire their own police officers which are called the police municipale.

-There are two national police forces called "Police nationale and "Gendarmerie nationale.
+There are two national police forces, called the "Police nationale and "Gendarmerie nationale.
 The Prefecture of Police of Paris provides policing services directly to Paris as a subdivision of France's Ministry of the Interior.
-Within these national forces, only certain designated police officers have the power to conduct criminal investigations which are supervised by investigative magistrates.
+Within these national forces, only certain designated police officers have the power to conduct criminal investigations, which are supervised by investigative magistrates.

+History

+Law enforcement has a long history dating back to AD 570 when night watch systems were commonplace.

 Organizations

 National agencies

 France has two national police forces: